 Franktown Elementary School

-- Franktown Elementary School's student population of 371 students has grown by 10% over five school years.
+- Franktown Elementary School's student population of 357 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|